Summary:

 The above example is a simple cash-on-cash yield formula.

 Many sophisticated investors use an internal rate of return formula to calculate the yield.
-The internal rate of return (IRR) refers to the yield rate earned or expected on a given capital investment over its entire ownership period.
-The internal rate of return applies to all expected cash benefits, including the initial investment and net cash flow during the ownership period.
+The internal rate of return (IRR) is the yield earned or expected on a given capital investment over its entire ownership period.
+The internal rate of return applies to all expected cash benefits, including the initial investment and net cash flows during the ownership period.
 All proceeds from resale at the termination of the investment are included in the calculation.
-The internal rate of return for an investment is the yield rate that equates the present value of the future benefits of the asset to the amount of capital invested.
+The internal rate of return for an investment is the yield rate that equates the present value of the asset’s future benefits to the amount of capital invested.
 The formula may measure the return on any capital investment before taxes are applied.
-The method is an interpolation formula, which is usually performed best with the aid of a calculator, computer, or by consulting an experienced practitioner.
+The method is an interpolation formula that is usually performed best with the aid of a calculator or computer, or by consulting an experienced practitioner.

 Comment: